arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 ### Microcontroller Block

 The board's microcontroller is a low power Arm® Cortex®-M0 32-bit SAMD21, like in the other boards within the Arduino MKR family.
 The WiFi and Bluetooth® connectivity is performed with a module from u-blox, the NINA-W10, a low power chipset operating in the 2.4GHz range.
-On top of those, secure communication is ensured through the Microchip® ECC508 crypto chip.
-Besides that, you can find a battery charger, and a directionable RGB LED on-board.
+On top of that, secure communication is ensured through the Microchip® ECC508 crypto chip.
+Also, you can find a battery charger, and a directionable RGB LED on-board.

 <div style="text-align:center;">